alexoh554/alexoh554/README.md

 ## Hi there 👋

-My name is Alex and I am a Computer Engineering at UWaterloo.
+My name is Alex and I am a Computer Engineering student at UWaterloo.
 This is where I share my projects, work, and experimental tinkering.

 Check out my [personal website](https://alexoh554.github.io/), where I blog my learning and achievements!